masastack/MASA.Blazor/docs/Masa.Blazor.Docs/wwwroot/pages/labs/watermark/en-US.md

 ---
 title: Watermark
-desc: "Add a component for adding partial watermarks."
+desc: "Add specific text or imge to the page."
 ---

 ## Usage